Conrad K. Cyr

-Conrad Keefe Cyr (December 9, 1931 – July 28, 2016) was a United States circuit judge of the United States Court of Appeals for the First Circuit and a United States District Judge of the United States District Court for the District of Maine.
+Conrad Keefe Cyr (December 9, 1931 – July 28, 2016) was an American jurist who served as a United States circuit judge of the United States Court of Appeals for the First Circuit from 1989 until his death.
+He was previously a United States district judge of the United States District Court for the District of Maine.

-Education and early career
+Early life and education

-Born in Limestone, Maine, Cyr received a Bachelor of Science degree from College of the Holy Cross in 1953 and a Juris Doctor from Yale Law School in 1956.
-He was in private practice of law in Limestone, Maine, from 1956 to 1959, and in Bangor, Maine from 1961 to 1962, serving in the interim as an Assistant United States Attorney in Bangor.
+Cyr was born in Limestone, Maine.
+He attended Limestone High School, graduating in 1949, then matriculated at the College of the Holy Cross.
+He received a Bachelor of Science degree from Holy Cross in 1953 and a Bachelor of Laws from Yale Law School in 1956.

+Cyr was in private practice of law in Limestone from 1956 to 1959, and in Bangor, Maine, from 1961 to 1962, serving in the interim as an assistant United States attorney in Bangor.
 He was a referee in bankruptcy for the District of Maine from 1961 to 1973.

 Federal judicial service

 District court service

-Cyr served as a federal bankruptcy judge from 1973 to 1981, and was Chief Judge of the Bankruptcy Appellate Panel for the First Circuit from 1980 to 1981.
+Cyr served as a federal bankruptcy judge from 1973 to 1981, and was chief judge of the Bankruptcy Appellate Panel for the First Circuit from 1980 to 1981.
 On August 11, 1981, President Ronald Reagan nominated Cyr to the United States District Court for the District of Maine vacated by George J. Mitchell, who had resigned following his appointment as a United States Senator.
-Cyr was confirmed by the United States Senate on September 25, 1981, and received his commission on September 28, 1981.
-Cyr served as Chief Judge of that District from 1983 to 1989.
-His service terminated on November 20, 1989, due to elevation to the First Circuit.
+Cyr was unanimously confirmed by the United States Senate on September 25, 1981.
+He received his commission on September 28, 1981.
+Cyr served as chief judge of that District from 1983 to 1989.
+His service was terminated on November 20, 1989, due to his elevation to the court of appeals.